cdzombak/PhotoData/README.md

 # PhotoData Chrome Extension

 PhotoData lets you quickly and easily assign the same title, caption, and tags to all the photos in a Flickr upload.
-It also lets you assign the same description to all the photos in a Facebook album.
+It also lets you quickly assign the same description to all the photos in a Facebook album.

 ## Download/Install